Aircraft Radio Corporation: Cessna acquires ARC

 Other sources, including a Cessna job ad in 1981, also indicate that Cessna, at one time, referred to ARC as "Aircraft Radio and Control - Cessna's avionics division."

+In 1978, the ARC had an employee flying club at the company's private airfield adjacent to the factory.

 At its peak, ARC employed around 3,500 workers.
-Among the senior personnel during the Cessna years, Floyd Piper served as chief engineer and chief systems engineer, and in November, 1981, John Ferrara was Manager of Advanced Development.
-In 1981, the ARC had an employee flying club at the company's private airfield adjacent to the factory.
+Among the senior personnel during the Cessna years, Floyd Piper served as chief engineer and chief systems engineer.
+He was followed in the mid 1970s by Paul Gralnick as Chief Engineer with Richard Foster assuming the helm as General Manager.
+In 1979 Gralnick was replaced by Virgil Davis as Chief Engineer.
+By 1980, a rejuvenated Quality Control organization led by Paul Weeks and new engineering Managers were hard at work enhancing the tarnished quality image that ARC had prior to that time.
+Engineering Departments were led in 1980 by Kermit Beseke - Radios, Bob Fuller - Navigation Products, Alan Metzger - Autopilots, and Ed Burt - Elecrtromechanical Displays.
+In November, 1981, John Ferrara was Manager of Advanced Development.

 By 1982, the 110-acre Boonton plant was employing 900, with an estimated US$20 million in sales of aircraft and mobile communications systems, and navigation and guidance equipment.
-Cessna re-assigned the head of its McCauley propeller division – career propeller executive Vernon W. Deinzer – to run ARC, instead.

 Sperry / Unisys / Honeywell acquires ARC

-In late 1983, Cessna finally unloaded its now-unpopular avionics subsidiary onto rival avionics maker (and industrial conglomerate) Sperry, who, in turn was acquired by Unisys, then Honeywell, Inc. Sperry decided to relocate ARC to Sperry's Phoenix, Arizona facility, ending 57 years of ARC's avionics development and production in Boonton.
+In late 1983, Cessna finally sold its avionics subsidiary onto rival avionics maker (and industrial conglomerate) Sperry, who, in turn was acquired by Unisys, then Honeywell, Inc. Sperry decided to relocate ARC to Sperry's Phoenix, Arizona facility, ending 57 years of ARC's avionics development and production in Boonton.
 The ARC relationship didn't last long.
 On September 1, 1987, Honeywell handed ARC off to Sigma Tek, Inc.